ArkuniGIT/Fetch/README.md

 Material-UI will be used as the designated design framework and provide all visual components.
 It saves a lot of time and deals with strange browser specific behaviour.

-js-cookie will be used to handle cookies, and basically act as a substitute for having a remote storage.
+js-cookie will be used to handle cookies which will be used to persist pinned dogs.

 Cypress will be used for End-2-End testing.
 It might be a bit overkill, but even small silly dog apps deserves testing!